cc-dev-65535/mkdocs/docs/glossary.md

 ## Array
 A programming construct that represents a collection of similar things delineated by commas.

-## Boolean
-A programming concept that represents a value of true or false.

 ## code-profile
 The file extension of profiles that are created by VS Code for importing and exporting.